The Man in the Mirror (1936 film): Production

-The film was produced in England by Julius Hagen.
-The film's sets were designed by the art director Andrew Mazzei.
-Grand National Pictures released the film in America.
+The film was produced by Julius Hagen, with sets were designed by the art director Andrew Mazzei.

-Critical reception
+Reception

 Kine Weekly said "Psychological in theme, but broadly farcical in interpretation, this comedy of a nit-wit who involuntarily plunges into a Jekyll and Hyde existence and ultimately finds, in the battle between his two personalities, his real self, is as novel as it is laughable.
 The grand possibilities presented by the ingenious and piquant plot are firmly grasped by the star, producer and cameraman.
 Edward Everett Horton is marvellous in the lead.
 Maurice Elvey's direction combines imagination with a superb sense of humour. and the double-exposure photography is brilliant."

 Monthly Film Bulletin wrote "The idea is original and well worked out, and clever direction, backed up by thoroughly good acting, makes the most of it.
 Edward Everett Horton has something of a triumph in the dual role. ...
 There is plenty of action, and the pace is swift.
 The settings of office, cabaret, train and hotel are appropriately lavish.
 The dialogue is crisp and amusing, and the whole is funny without ever being vulgar."

+Variety wrote: "Psychological studies in films are not readily assimilated by the multitude, and hence are of little commercial value.
+Although this is a really fine screen adaption. ...
+With the aid of a strong supporting cast excellent direction, good production and lighting and double exposure, one sees the timid little Horton constantly confronted by a firm strong. confident replica of himself doing all the enterprising, go-ahead things his spineless personality has failed to achieve.
+There are many funny situations and Horton does a splendid piece of differentiation in acting.
+But the whole thing is too much on one key.
+Proletariat won't understand the story at all but may be content to accept it without stopping to figure it out.
+Maybe."

 The Radio Times Guide to Films gave the film 2/5 stars, writing: "Lugubrious Edward Everett Horton, American master of the double-take, stars in this low-rent British fantasy as a dithering businessman whose looking-glass alter ego takes over his battles in life.
 Interesting more for the social assumptions of its time than for any cinematic adroitness, it was directed by Maurice Elvey, who made more than 300 unmemorable films in his career."

 Leslie Halliwell said: "Modest comedy with a pleasing star."

+Home media

+The film was released on DVD by Renown Pictures in 2011.